nicholaswmin/automap/benchmark/performance-runner/README.md

 #### Using `performance.measure`

-.. or use `performance.measure` to capture time between 2 `performance.mark`.
+.. or use `performance.measure` to capture time between 2 `performance.mark`s.

 Here's an example where the time to run `user.computeFibonacci()` is tracked using `performance.measure`: